sligocki/sligocki.github.io/_posts/2021-06-24-wikitree-network-definition.md

 Pros:
 * This network is **dramatically** smaller and simpler.
 It has 1/3 as many nodes and 1/15 as many edges as the original Person Network!
 I almost feel embarrassed about drawing such a small network, it feels like I should have tried to represent a larger family.
 So this visualization allows us to represent a lot more content in a smaller space!
-* This network seems to represent the things which are most important to WikiTree network connectivity.
-Specifically, it completely excludes people who never marry or have children because these people do not affect the connectivity of the network.

 Con:
 * Of all the networks I've discussed here, I think this one might be the least intuitive to interpret and explain.
 Without the Person nodes, you sort of have to re-orient your mind to thinking about family units as objects (nodes) and people as the connections (edges).